UK funeral prices to be probed

 The high cost of funerals is to come under scrutiny, with two separate reviews being launched.

-The Competition and Markets Authority (CMA) is reviewing the cost of funerals, "to ensure that people are not getting a bad deal".
+The Competition and Markets Authority (CMA) is reviewing funeral costs, "to ensure that people are not getting a bad deal".

 Meanwhile, the Treasury is focusing on concerns over pre-paid funeral plans.